-Why I loved Caroline’s Heart: aside from both main characters being trans and one main character being bi (representation yay!), there’s a gentle cowboy with lovely manners, some spooky-as-hell magic done by cranky witch, and Austin Chant is freakin’ gifted with the English language.
+Why I loved Caroline’s Heart: aside from both main characters being trans and bi (representation yay!), there’s a gentle cowboy with lovely manners, some spooky-as-hell magic done by cranky witch, and Austin Chant is freakin’ gifted with the English language.
 So many sentences in this novella kicked me right in the heart.
 It’s about loneliness, loss, the burden of keeping secrets, and finding a person with whom you can be your whole self, but it never feels heavy.
 The story ends with such a feeling of relief, hope, and home.
 The blurb for this book centers Cecily, but Roy’s the emotional heart (no pun intended) of the story, the one who coaxes Cecily alive and holds her up when she needs it.

 Set in 1885 in both Texas (including Austin, yay!) and Oregon, but with no road trip, because witches have better travel options than non-magical people.

 For a really good, long review of it by someone who writes about books far better than I ever will, see this take on Caroline’s Heart by X / Black Magic Reviews.

 Diversity note: Chant is a bi trans man, so #ownvoices FTW on this one.

 Like Fire Through Bone by EE Ottoman (currently out of print, will update this when it’s available again / Goodreads)